ben-willis/grey-jcr/README.md

 To run the tests use the command `npm run test`.

 ## Contributors
-If you want to get involved in the website please email me at [b.c.willis@durham.ac.uk](mailto:b.c.willis@durham.ac.uk) and I can help you get started.
+If you want to get involved in the website please email me at [benwillis0612@gmail.com](mailto:benwillis0612@gmail.com) and I can help you get started.

 ## Licence
 The MIT License (MIT)